 Show your support for Brighton and put your money where your mouth is!

 Who will score first or last, will Brighton shock everyone and bag a hat-trick!
-With Coral you can bet on nearly every game, domestic league and cup game, Plus many european leagues and major internationals.
+With Betfair you can bet on nearly every game, domestic league and cup game, Plus many european leagues and major internationals.

 Brighton and Hove Albion is based in the coastal city of Brighton & Hove, East Sussex.
 They currently play in the Football League Championship, the second tier of the English football league system, hosting games at the 30,750-capacity Falmer Stadium, Which is sponsored by American Express and is usually known as the Amex.